A Teichmuller space for negatively curved surfaces: Riemannian surfaces

 \subsection{The symplectic connection}

 Let $\Sigma$ now be given a Riemannian metric $g$ of negative curvature.
-We shall describe the corresponding symplectic connection via a 4-manifold and a decomposable exact 2-form $\alpha$, but first we approach the study of geodesics in a way which will extend easily to the Finsler case.
+We shall describe a symplectic connection via a 4-manifold and a decomposable exact 2-form $\alpha$.
+First we approach the study of geodesics in a way which will extend easily to the Finsler case.

 Let $\pi: U\rightarrow \Sigma$ denote the unit circle bundle in $T\Sigma$.
 There are three canonical vector fields $X,Y,Z$ defined on $U$.
 The circle action on the fibres is given by $Z$, and the vector field giving the geodesic flow by $X$.
 The Levi-Civita connection defines a horizontal distribution and $X$ is tangent to this.
 The metric gives a complex structure $I$ on $\Sigma$ which induces a complex structure on the vector bundle $H$ and the third vector field is $Y=IX$ which is also horizontal.
-We have the following relations: